 Football Coaching Staff

-In his first seven years on the Bucknell sideline, Joe Susan has certainly impacted the culture of the program.
-He has his favorite sayings like “The Ball is the Program,” which focuses on limiting and creating turnovers.
-Susan and his staff strive to recruit strong citizens to Bucknell and work to develop them into even better people by the time they graduate.
+In his first eight years on the Bison sideline, Joe Susan has certainly impacted the culture of the program.
+He and his staff strive to recruit strong citizens to Bucknell and work to develop them into even better people by the time they graduate.
 His staff and players work to emulate the primary philosophy of the program in being selfless, accountable and mentally tough.

 With his efficient coaching style and zest for recruiting, it didn’t take long for Susan to make an impact at Bucknell.
-In just his second season at the helm, Susan led the Bison to a five-win improvement, equaling the program record.
-He has now overseen three above-.500 records in the past six years, including the program’s best showing in nearly two decades.
+In just his second season at the helm, he led the Bison to a five-win improvement, equaling the program record.
+He has now overseen three above-.500 records in the past seven years, including the program’s best showing in nearly two decades.

-In 2016, Susan coached Bucknell’s first NFL Draft pick since 1969 in offensive lineman Julie’n Davenport.
+In 2016, Susan coached Bucknell’s first NFL Draft pick since 1969 in offensive lineman Julién Davenport.
 Davenport, the fourth-round selection of the Houston Texans, became the seventh Bison to be taken in the NFL Draft and the program’s second-highest selection.
 In 2018, defensive lineman Abdullah Anderson joined Davenport in the NFL after signing a free-agent contract with the Chicago Bears.

-Susan ranks tied for seventh in Bucknell history with 32 victories and is fifth in games coached (77).
-He is 42-45 in his career as a head coach, which included a 10-0 season at Davidson.
+Entering the 2018 campaign, Susan is tied for sixth in Bucknell history with 37 victories and stands third in games coached (88).
+He is 47-51 in his career as a head coach, which included a 10-0 season at Davidson.

 A veteran of nearly 40 years in the college coaching profession, Susan was named the Bob Odell Head Football Coach at Bucknell on January 27, 2010.
 The 26th head coach since the Bison began play in 1883, he took over a team that would later become the 19th FCS program to reach the 600-win plateau with a thrilling 13-7 overtime victory at Lafayette on October 21, 2017.

 Susan, a 1978 graduate of the University of Delaware, served near-decade-long stints at Bucknell (1981-1990), Princeton (1991-1999) and Rutgers (2001-2009) before becoming the Bison head coach.
 He has had tenures at both the FBS (Rutgers, Memphis) and FCS (Bucknell, Princeton, Davidson) levels.